madelinehamilton/BiMMuDa/README.md

 The "source_midis" directory contains files related to the pre-existing MIDI files used in the creation of the dataset.

-Finally, the "resources" directory contains a document describing the details of the BiMMuDa transcription strategy.
+The "resources" directory contains a document describing the details of the BiMMuDa transcription strategy.

+Finally, the "stimuli" directory contains a subset of the BiMMuDa section-level melodies rendered as .wav files.

 # List of Top Singles with No Main Melody